 Franklin Delano Roosevelt was an American statesman who served as the 32nd President of the United States from 1933 until 1945, winning four consecutive presidential elections.
 He is considered one of the greatest presidents in the history of the United States.

 Conspiracy theories come and go; however, the second shooter theory in the assassination of presidential candidate Robert F. Kennedy has valid points worthy of a closer look.

 James Buchanan became president just before the United States plunged into the nation’s most deadly war between the pro-slavery southern states and the anti-slavery northern states.
 As the southern states seceded from the Union one by one in the last months of his presidency, he helplessly stood by.

-Some things never change, including sex and politics.
+Some things never change, including sex and politics in Washington, D.C.
 The Cabinet of President Andrew Jackson was no different than it is today with swirling rumors of scandal and adultery.
-However, this affair would ruin the careers of those in the president’s inner circle.
+However, the Petticoat Affair would ruin the careers of those in the president’s inner circle.

 Martin Van Buren was the eight president of the United States and played a key role in the establishment of the Democratic Party.

 John C. Calhoun was a life-long politician who serve two terms as vice present.
 He was known for his pro-slavery and pro-Southern politics.

 Andrew Jackson served as the seventh president of the United States after gaining fame as a general in the United States army and serving in both houses of Congress.
 During his two terms as president, he sought to act as the direct representative of the “common man.”